fbascheper/tensorflow-js-workshop/docs/instructions.md

     });
    ````

-   This creates a new model from the mobile net, adds two extra layers
+   This creates a new model with the outputs of the MobileNet model as input shape,
+   and two layers:
+   1. A dense layer with a ReLU activation function
+   2. A dense layer with a Softmax activation function

-   and implements the actual training from the images captured by your webcam.
+   And it implements the actual training from the images captured by your webcam.

 5. Add the ``train()`` method to the ``onclick()`` event of the HTML-element with id=``"train"``.
    ````